Mayank2969/verity_store/README.md

     },
   },
 ])
-adding this changes for new commit
+adding this changes for new commit with new change
 ```